krystalgong/PPD_analysis/PPD_analysis_111224-kg.md

 - More than 25 years: 34.53%

 # Answer Distribution and Word Cloud

+**Note**: Questions Q14, Q22, Q28, Q30, and Q34 are open-ended and include word clouds.
+Questions Q12-3 and Q33 are multiple-choice.

 ## Q1
  Do you agree or disagree with the following statements?
 I am valued within the Philadelphia Police Department.